 We have an unprecedented opportunity to reimagine the public sector in the 21st Century.
-We can choose to allow government to be a drag on our growth or we can use it as an asset to help our region grow.
+We can choose to allow government to be a drag on our growth or we can use it as an asset to help our region grow (without necessarily growing government itself).